All the expert advice and info you need to know about keeping your wee ones safe when using taxis and ride-hailing apps in Singapore.

-- At a recent free car seat check in Singapore, 95% of child restraints were being used incorrectly.
+- At a free car seat check in Singapore, 95% of child restraints were being used incorrectly.

-How to avoid becoming one of these statistics?
-Learn how to buckle up (we promise it’s not as hard as it may seem)!
-Securing children in age- and size-appropriate car seats, booster seats, and seat belts really does reduce the risk of serious and fatal injuries.
+So how do you avoid becoming one of these statistics?
+Learn how to buckle up (we promise it’s not hard)!
+Securing children in age and size appropriate car seats, booster seats and seat belts really does reduce the risk of serious and fatal injuries.

 - Booster seat use reduces the risk of serious injury for children aged four to eight years by 45%, when compared with seat belt use alone.